justingrant94/project2/README.md

 1. The website is far from finished which I am looking to revisit and styling the page better and making sure it is user friendly.
 2. I would like to look into MongoDB further and make the user be able to do more once they are logged in.
 3. Adding further error handling.
-4. Making the site aesthically pleasing.
+4. Making the site aesthetically pleasing.

 **Wins & Key Learnings:**
 1. Coding in a team of three people.